nbedos/termtosvg/README.md

 color15 = #ffffff
 ```

-Color themes can freely be added, removed or modified.
+Color themes can be added, removed or modified.
 Once a color theme
 has been added to the configuration it can be referred to in the global
 section of the configuration file, or be used at the command line as a
 parameter to the `--theme` flag.

-Definitions for the foreground and background colors and for color0 to
+Definitions for the foreground and background colors, as well as for color0 to
 color7 are mandatory.
 If color8 through color15 (bright ANSI colors) are
-defined, they are used by termtosvg to display bold characters as a
+defined, they are used to display bold characters as a
 replacement for color0 through color7.

 ## Dependencies